binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 The 10,000' View should be carried out in each Sprint and for each PBI as it is pulled into WIP.
 If the particular PBI includes Physical, IoT, Mobile, People, Cloud, VPS, Network, Web Applications attributes, you can apply the concepts and direction discussed in these chapters to the PBI that you are working on.

 It is not my intention to encourage you to think only about security (in this book at least), because then you would not deliver a product.
-I would rather security become part of who you are, so part of your normal work-flow includes being security conscious, and habits that you build become firmly entrenched in your work.
-As such, your deliverables will be no longer be at the bottom of the tree where your attackers will pick off the low hanging fruit.
+I would rather security become part of who you are, so part of your normal work-flow includes being security conscious, and habits that you build become firmly entrenched.
+As such, your deliverables will no longer be at the bottom of the tree where your attackers will pick off the low hanging fruit.

 I have compiled a collection of some of the most powerful practises designed to increase quality with the least money spent.
 Use these to augment your agile work-flow.